EpistasisLab/tpot/README.md

 ## Having problems or have questions about TPOT?

 Please [check the existing open and closed issues](https://github.com/rhiever/tpot/issues?utf8=%E2%9C%93&q=is%3Aissue) to see if your issue has already been attended to.
 If it hasn't, please [file a new issue](https://github.com/rhiever/tpot/issues/new) on this repository so we can review your issue.

+## Support for TPOT

+TPOT was developed in the [Computational Genetics Lab](http://epistasis.org) with funding from the [NIH](http://www.nih.gov).
+We're incredibly grateful for their support during the development of this project!